Banking, money and taxes in Taiwan are generally easy to navigate. The banking system is efficient and reliable.

 Taxes in Taiwan

-Expats staying in Taiwan will be subject to a withholding tax of 18 percent on their personal income for the first 183 days of their stay.
-Thereafter, both their income derived in Taiwan and their worldwide income will be taxed according to a progressive scale of between 5 and 40 percent.
+Expats staying in Taiwan will be subject to a tax of 18 percent on their personal income for the first 183 days of their stay.
+Thereafter, they are classified as tax residents, and both their income derived in Taiwan and their worldwide income will be taxed according to a progressive scale of between 5 and 40 percent.

 As expat taxes can become quite complicated, we recommend hiring an experienced expat tax practitioner to ensure that tax obligations in both Taiwan and the expat's home country are being met.